Oywayten/kt/README.md

 # Kt

+## Description:
-- This is a project for performing tasks in Kotlin.
+This is a project for performing tasks in Kotlin.

-### Technology stack:
+## Technology stack:

 + Kotlin 2.2.10;
 + Gradle;
 + Checkstyle.

+Just now it is simple hello-world project